 - Marcel Pitre – Division Manager, Metro Vancouver Marcel Pitre is a professional engineer with 20 years of experience in a variety of civil and environmental engineering endeavors.
 He has been working at Metro Vancouver for over 12 years principally in the solid waste and recycling field.
 Currently the Division Manager for Policy and Facility Development in Metro Vancouver’s Solid Waste Services, he is responsible for new facility implementation and developing the utility’s operating and capital budget strategies.
 Prior to joining Metro Vancouver, Marcel had worked as a night shift gas station clerk, bartender, plumber, touring musician and a most recently, a consulting engineer.
 Since 2008, he has taught solid waste management at the BC Institute of Technology as a part-time instructor.
 He is a registered Professional Engineer in BC.

-- Andrew Marr – Director of Solid Waste Planning, Metro Vancouver Andrew Marr has been with Metro Vancouver for 28 years, mostly in solid waste but with some years in water, liquid waste and environmental management.
-He is currently the Director of Solid Waste Planning, overseeing a group of engineers, planners, and others to implement the 3Rs activities in the region’s solid waste master plans.
+- Andrew Marr – Director of Solid Waste Planning, Metro Vancouver Originally trained in Chemical Engineering from the University of BC, Andrew Marr has worked as an environmental engineer with Metro Vancouver for nearly 31 years,.
+That time was mostly in solid waste but with some years in water, liquid waste and environmental management.
+Until his retirement in early 2022, he was a registered Professional Engineer (Environmental) and the Director of Solid Waste Planning, overseeing a group of engineers, planners, and others to implement the 3Rs activities in the region’s solid waste master plans.
 This includes the policies (e.g. regional disposal bans and regulations, input into provincial and national waste reduction and recycling policies) and programs (e.g. input to regional public education and behaviour change campaigns, interfacing with provincial EPR programs, participation in Canada-wide waste programs such as co-chairing a Plastics Advisory Panel for the National Zero Waste Council).
 Prior to joining Metro Vancouver, Andrew spent 7 years in the private sector in rechargeable battery R&D, and in hazardous waste management.
-Since 2004 he has also taught waste reduction and recycling technology at the BC Institute of Technology.
-He is a registered Professional Engineer (Environmental) from the University of BC.
-His spare time interests include hiking, travel and martial arts.
+From 2004 to 2021 he also taught waste reduction and recycling technology at the BC Institute of Technology.
+His spare time interests include hiking, travel, martial arts. and swing dancing.